BELLEVUE SCHOOL DISTRICT UPDATE:

-The following fields are closed for construction: Highland Middle School, and Newport High School Varsity Baseball Field
+The following field is closed for construction: Newport High School Varsity Baseball Field

-Community users must fill out a Field Use Application.
+Community users must fill out a Field Use Application (Word).
 You can obtain an application online, at schools, or by visiting (12037 NE 5th Street, Bellevue, WA) or calling the Community Use Office at (425) 456-4500.
 For public use of high school stadiums, contact the school of interest and speak with the Athletic Director.

 A $20.00 non-refundable processing fee must accompany the application.
 It is our policy not to hold or reserve fields until both application and processing fee have been received.
 Once received and processed, we will notify you with a confirmation and/or request further documentation.

 On February 11, 2014, voters approved three measures, two of which will directly fund the building of all-weather turf fields across the district.
 The Capital Construction Bond for $450 million will rebuild six schools and two new schools, all with all-weather turf fields.
 A portion of the Technology and Capital Projects Levy, $104 million over five years, will also be used to fund the replacement of 11 fields across the district with all-weather turf fields.

 From 2015 to 2019, the district is planning to replace all 11 fields located at schools that have already been rebuilt.
 The additional eight fields that are part of the new schools construction projects covered by the 2008 and 2014 bonds will be completed by 2020.